Vulcan43/Battery-Holder/README.md

 <img width="418" height="253" alt="image" src="https://github.com/user-attachments/assets/cb645a7b-cd45-49da-aa4a-7812304320ff" />

 # What it is
-This is a battery holder for 10 AA and 10 AAA abtterys with a lid for soafe keeping and so no debreis get in.
+This is a battery holder for 10 AA and 10 AAA batterys with a lid for safe keeping and so no debreis get in.
+This makes for easy storage and use.

 # Why I made it
-I made this because I have batterys all over the place because most of the conainers are to smal so I made this to solve that.
+I made this because I have batterys all over the place because most of the conainers are to small so I made this to solve that.
+Also I find most the ones on amazon are overprices so why not make your own.

 # Battery-Holder
 A box to hold Battery so they aren't rolling everywhere.